ShokoAnime/ShokoDesktop/.github/ISSUE_TEMPLATE.md

 - Make sure you are using the latest version of Shoko Desktop otherwise your issue will be closed.
 - Search this repository (top of the page) for the issue or feature you are reporting, make sure it has not been fixed or reported before.
-- If reporting an issue, then you must attach the relevant Shoko Server LOG FILE.
+- If reporting an issue, then you must attach the relevant Shoko Server and Shoko Desktop LOG FILE.
 - If requesting a new feature, please explain in detail the feature itself and the benefits of it being added.
 - If requesting cosmetic changes, please explain in detail why they should be made.
 - The template below MUST BE USED when submitting an issue, no exceptions. -->